As explained in the Chromatograms class documentation, the Chromatograms

 peaks data (retention time and related intensity values, also referred to

-as peaks data variables in the context of Chromatograms
+as peaks data variables in the context of Chromatograms) and metadata of

 individual chromatograms (so called chromatograms variables).